tcalmant/ipopo/website-ipopo/source/content/tutorial-pelix.rst

 ########################

 Pelix is the base service framework that is used by iPOPO.
-It defines two main concepts :
+It defines two main concepts:

-* bundles, the deployment units.
+* *bundles*, the deployment units.
 A bundle is a Python module installed using a Pelix Framework object.
 It has a life-cycle of its own and it can register services to the framework.

-* service, an object that is registered for given specifications, associated to some properties.
+* *service*, an object that is registered for given specifications, associated to some properties.
 A consumer can request a service from the framework that matches a specification and a filter on its properties.